muratk5n/thirdwave/en/README.md

 ---

-They wouldn't have known iron, calcium back then, but likely went by taste and a general feeling after meal.
-Dark greens tend to have a sharp taste, they wld have experimented with stuff to soften that, and provide extra proteins in the meantime; eggs, yogurt would work for there.
-And if after meal person feels full, not quesy, not nauseous, you've got yourself a new dish.

----

-Eggs on spinach?
-It exists.
-I've seen'em do it man..
-An entire egg plopped on a bed of spinach.
-Boom.

----

-No wonder the favorite Medi dish/dip with spinach is mixed with yogurt.
-Spinach is high in iron, yogurt has calcium.

----

-Excess iron is bad.
-What neutralizes it?
-Calcium they say, and eggs?

----

 All religion is at its inception left-wing.
 Then it is co-opted by the system, it becomes a mere extension of the system.
 See [Morris](farmers-foragers-fossils.md#olddeal)